 What Is The Blue Lagoon Wales?

-The Blue Lagoon Wales was previously a sea quarry that flooded, leaving behind this beautiful spot that is popular for swimming, coasteering and other water sports.
+The Blue Lagoon Wales (formerly known as St Brides slate quarry) was previously a sea quarry that flooded, leaving behind this beautiful spot that is popular for swimming, coasteering, paddle boarding and other water sports.

-Surrounded by rugged rocks and the ruins of the quarry buildings, this makes for a really unique spot in Wales.
+Surrounded by rugged rocks and cliffs and the ruins of the quarry buildings, this makes for a really unique spot in Wales.

 Does The Blue Lagoon Wales Have a Historic Backstory?

 The slate quarry was active up until 1910 and was the main slate quarry of the St Brides Slate Company before it was abandoned.

 The Blue Lagoon was formed when the narrow channel that connected the quarry to the sea was blasted and the sea flooded in.
 The ruins of the old quarry buildings and the workmen’s cottages can still be seen surrounding the Blue Lagoon.

 The quarry operations ceased after the First World War, leaving a deep, gaping hole that would later become the Blue Lagoon.
 As the years passed, natural springs and rainfall gradually filled the quarry, creating a deep pool with an enchanting blue hue, thanks to the minerals in the slate.